Bio3SS/Bio3SS.github.io/final.md

 title: Final exam
 ---

-The final exam will be at 9:00 AM on Mon 25 April, in person in a room to be assigned by the Registrar.
+The final exam will be at 4:00pm on Friday 10 April in a room to be assigned by the Registrar.
 It is scheduled for two hours.

 The exam is _cumulative_, with extra emphasis on material not yet tested.

-There will be 40 MC questions, you should prepare a Mac-standard calculator.
+There will be 40 MC questions.
+You should prepare a Mac-standard calculator.

 {% comment %}
 There will be no attempts at intrusive monitoring.
 There will be an honor statement, and you should take it seriously.